 The NeuroSynthetica SOMA™ Modeling Language is similar to a hardware definition language such as VHDL or VeriLog, and is used to describe models containing Nodes and their receptors and signals, arrays of nodes, objects (similar to a structure in a programming language), arrays of objects (fabrics), and I/O channels.

-Using the Workbench, models can be quickly described in the NeuroSynthetica SOMA™ modeling language, and compiled.
+Using the Workbench, models can be quickly described in the NeuroSynthetica SOMA™ modeling language, and compiled, so that they are ready to be built on a target server set.
 The resulting compilation can be visualized in graphical schematic form as well as graphical 3D form.

 Nodes, receptors, signals, and objects are instantiated from classes defined in the language, specifying the operational parameters of the node or receptor, or the constituent elements of the object.
 Once defined, single nodes and objects, as well as 1-, 2- and 3-dimensional arrays of nodes and objects may be defined in the model based on their defined classes.

 Object classes are similar to function definitions in a programming language; in addition to defined elements, they support for executable statements used to wire-up their constituent elements.
 The language supports modern programming constructs such as FOR, WHILE, IF, variables and expressions, and assignment statements.
-The ROUTE statement is used to connect an afferent node to an efferent node.
-After compilation, these statements have high performance, and can wire-up nodes on the server set over the network at a rate of over 20,000 links per second.
+The ROUTE statement is used to connect the output signal of an afferent node to the input of an efferent node.
+During neurogenesis (after compilation), these statements execute with high performance, and can create and wire-up nodes on the server set over a gigabit network at a rate of over 20,000 links per second.

 The synthetic brain development cycle is interactive and rapid.
 First, a project is declared, defining the server set, simulation type, model name, and initial dashboard.
 Then, a model definition source file is created, which possibly includes predefined class definitions for nodes, receptors and signals.
 Then objects, similar to structures but which also contain the active code described above, are defined, including the top-level object (analogous to the main() function in C++).
 One-click compilation nominally takes under one second, and the resulting schematic and 3D layout views are readily available from the compiled model.